hm-lang/core/proposals/README.md

 * `u16` : unsigned integer which can hold values from 0 to 65535, inclusive
 * `u32` : unsigned integer which can hold values from 0 to 2^32 - 1, inclusive
 * `u64` : unsigned integer which can hold values from 0 to 2^64 - 1, inclusive
+* `index` : signed integer, `i64` under the hood.  for indexing arrays starting at 0.
+* `ordinal` : signed integer, `i64` under the hood.  for indexing arrays starting at 1.

 and similarly for `i8` to `i64`, using two's complement.
 For example, `i8` runs from -128 to 127, inclusive, and `u8(i8(-1))` equals `255`.